-Nearing the end of my time, I want to leave behind a worthy symbol of service to others.
+Nearing the end of my time, I want to leave behind a lasting and worthy symbol of service to others.
 Focusing on my life experiences, First Responders provided the answer.
 They don't have "A Flag Of Their Own".
-About all they have is a stripe on a then flawed Old Glory.
+About all each has is a single stripe on a then flawed American Flag.
 They deserve much better!

 THAT Makes Them GOLDEN